vmware/global-load-balancing-services-for-kubernetes/docs/crds/gslbhostrule.md

 9. `poolAlgorithmSettings`: Override the default GslbService algorithm provided in the GDP object.
 Refer to [pool algorithm settings](#pool-algorithm-settings) for details.
 If this field is absent, GDP's pool algorithm's settings apply on this GslbService.

+10. `downResponse`: Specifies the response to the client query when the GSLB service is DOWN.
+If this field is absent, GDP's down response settings would get applied on the GslbService.
+Refer to [down response settings](#down-response-settings) for details.

 ## Pool Algorithm Settings
 The pool algorithm settings for GslbService(s) can be specified via the `GDP` or a `GSLBHostRule` objects.
 The GslbService uses the algorithm settings to distribute the traffic accordingly.
 To set the required settings, following fields must be used:
 ```yaml